nhsconnect/FHIR-Maternity-Record/pages/explore/explore_event_header_design.md

 | event published date                   | Maternity-Record-MessageHeader-1         | timestamp                                                                   |
 | a publication reference number         | Maternity-Record-MessageHeader-1         | The resource identifier for the MessageHeader, which will use a UUID format |

-The remaining resources in the bundle depend on the Digital Child Health (TEST) Event listed under the [Messages](explore.html) section.
+The remaining resources in the bundle depend on the Maternity-Record Event listed under the [Messages](explore.html) section.